My Back Pages?

 My favorite poem: is still “The Cremation of Sam McGee.”
 You’d think I’d be a little past that by now.
 (You know it: “Now Sam McGee was from Tennessee, where the cotton blooms and blows.
 Why he left his home in the South to roam ’round the Pole, God only knows….”)
 But unlike a lot of other guys who once memorized that poem, I actually met a fellow named Sam McGee (oddly enough, in a town on the southern coast of Crete).
 He was from Pennsylvania.
 “There are strange things done in the midnight sun by the men who moil for gold….”

-The best circus I ever saw: the Moscow State Circus (with Oleg Popov); one ring in a big tent.
-Now, I’ve never wanted to run off and join a circus, or at least I gave it only fleeting thought, but I wish a few more good ones would come through town.
-(Yes, I liked Water for Elephants – the book.)
+The best circus I ever saw: the Moscow State Circus (with Oleg Popov, clown); one ring in a big tent.
+I’ve never wanted to run off and join a circus, at least no more than a fleeting thought (I had a neighbor in college who did), but the good ones were a lesson in culture; now it’s all a lesson in corporations.

 Oh, but wait… there, on one of the mighty rivers of British Columbia, I’d know the backs of those hands like the backs of my hands…